kerlinlobo/data-analytics/excel/NYSE-data-project/README.md

 # Project Description
-Analysis of real life data from the New York Stock Exchange, working with a subset of a large dataset provided by Kaggle.
-It contains historical financial data from S&P 500 companies.
+Financial Analysis and Forecasting Modelling Use Case with NYSE Data.

-The project is divided into three parts:
+The project is divided into three parts: Financial analysis, dynamic dashboard with P&L statement per company, and dynamic financial forecasting model.

-1. Data analysis and summary statistics to answer a formulated business question; creation of visuals and communication of business insights.
+1. Financial analysis: Answered business questions by performing data analysis and summary statistics; created visualizations to communicate business insights.
+This part included:
    1. Data Cleaning

       Removed spaces in column names and corrected data type and values as needed.
 The cleaned dataset is the first tab in the Excel file, and can be accessed through this link **(Open it as an Excel file)**: [cleaned dataset](https://drive.google.com/file/d/1F_-g2a51PqEmBBwbbpT_MPa_M7SX25Rq/view?usp=sharing)